dku-boanlab/sfc/README.md

 # Configuration
 - The configuration of the platform: config/global.conf
-- The configurations of VNFs: config/vnf.conf
+- The configuration of VNFs: config/vnf.conf

 # Test environment
 - The current platform is fully tested on Ubuntu 16.04.